 Unless otherwise specified by the Board, the offices of the Corporation, if so designated and if officers are appointed, shall have the following duties and powers associated with their positions:

 i.
-President – The President shall be the Chair of the Board and when present, preside at all meetings of the Board of Directors and of the members.
-The President shall ensure that all resolutions of the Board are carried out.
+President – The President shall be the Chair of the Board and when present, preside at all meetings of the Board of Directors, the Member and the SAC.
+The President shall ensure that all resolutions of the Board and the SAC are carried out.
 The President shall be responsible for overseeing the implementation of strategic plans and policies of the organization and shall have such other duties and powers as the Board may specify.

 ii.
 Vice-President – The Vice- President, if appointed, shall assist the President.
-If the President is absent or is unable or unwilling to act, the Vice-President shall, when present, preside at all meetings of the Board of Directors and of the members.
+If the President is absent or is unable or unwilling to act, the Vice-President shall, when present, preside at all meetings of the Board of Directors, the Member and the SAC.
 The vice-chair shall have such other duties and powers as the Board may specify.

 iii.
 Treasurer – If appointed, the Treasurer shall have such powers and duties as the Board may specify.

 iv.
-Secretary – If appointed, the Secretary shall attend and be the secretary of all meetings of the Board and members of the Corporation.
-The Secretary shall enter or cause to be entered in the Corporation’s minute book, minutes of all proceedings at such meetings; the Secretary shall give, or cause to be given, as and when instructed, notices to members, Directors, the public accountant and members of committees; the Secretary shall be the custodian of all books, papers, records, documents and other instruments belonging to the Corporation.
+Secretary – If appointed, the Secretary shall attend and be the secretary of all meetings of the Board, the Member, the SAC and ad hoc committees.
+The Secretary shall enter or cause to be entered in the Corporation’s minute book, minutes of all proceedings at such meetings; the Secretary shall give, or cause to be given, as and when instructed, notices to Member, Directors, the public accountant and members of the SAC and ad hoc committees; the Secretary shall be the custodian of all books, papers, records, documents and other instruments belonging to the Corporation.